joomcode/create-locator/README.md

 which is a simplified version of the project component tree.

-Each locator has a unique path in this locator tree, and a string with this **path** in the some `data-test-*` path attribute allows you to unambiguously find all elements marked with a specific locator on the rendered HTML page.
+Each locator has a unique path in this locator tree, and a string with this **path** in the some `data-test*` path attribute allows you to unambiguously find all elements marked with a specific locator on the rendered HTML page.

 ## Basic examples